-A job change on a glass-forming machine is always a challenge.
-Each minute without glass has an economic impact on the plant.
+A job change on a glass-forming machine is always a challenge and has economic impact on the plant.
 Therefore, diminishing the downtime is a key goal.
 To optimise the machine shutdown, there is a high level of co-activity on the machine, with operators working simultaneously on both sides of the machine.
 Numerous parts of the section equipment have to be changed and adjusted.

 The glass packaging industry faces the growing challenge of attracting young, highly skilled people, who are willing to work in glass plants.
 Over time, says Thomas Bewer, process knowhow within the plant will diminish, resulting in less productive processes and reduced revenues.
 In order to face this challenge, Bucher Emhart Glass’ End to End strategy provides technology and services to bridge the knowledge gap.

 Joint-venture success benefits Chinese glass container sector

 It was in 2011 that a joint-venture was created between Bucher Emhart Glass and China’s Shandong Sanjin Glass Machinery Co Ltd. Vincent Pang, Chairman of Sanjin and Martin Jetter, President of Emhart explain how the initiative has benefited both parties, as well as numerous customers in the Chinese glass container market.